xbapps/xbvr/README.md

 When the workspace loads, modd runs and will build and start XBVR automatically.
 Every time you make a change to a file, modd will automatically compile the relevant code.

-Once XBVR is compiled and launches, you will receive a notification that some ports are exposed.
-The only port you care about is 9999.
-Clicking on the "Open Preview" button will launch the currently compiled version right in the IDE window.
-Clicking on the "Open Browser" button will launch the currently compiled version in a new browser tab.
-After the notifications disappear, you can relaunch them from the status bar under ports.
+Once XBVR is compiled and starts, a preview panel will open in the IDE.
+As you modify files, the preview panel will reload with the latest changes.

 Currently, it's only possible to test XBVR core and Browser applications using Gitpod.
 Because DLNA requires a local network, you won't be able to connect to the DLNA server running in Gitpod.
 For most people, this is fine.